What qualities characterize the INFJ personality?

 INFJs do not like quarrels.
 If possible, they avoid criticism and personal conflicts.
 If the latter is not possible, they often react inappropriately and irrationally.
 This is true in both personal and professional life.
 Moreover, these personality types very reclusive.
 They define themselves mainly by their ideals.
 It is difficult for them to open up to others as human beings.

 Climbing the career ladder is secondary for INFJ personalities.
 They often discover early on that typical career paths do not conform to their desires and beliefs.
 Young people of this personality type often have difficulty making decisions when it comes to choosing an education.
 They develop umpteen different perspectives on what they want to do with their lives.

 The latter is both inspiring and sobering at the same time; after all, not every plan can be put into practice.
 The most important thing for advocates is to be able to see a deeper meaning in their work.
-If this is not the case, they become unhappy.
+If this is not the case, they will unhappy.
 They don't do much for personal gain.
-INFJ personalities therefore often work in health care and social professions in general.
+INFJ personalities are therefore often active in health care and social professions in general.